EBIvariation/eva-ws/README.md

 </settings>
 ```

-After setting up your maven security and maven settings, you can install the whole project and run the tests using the above "production" profile with `mvn clean install -Pproduction`.
+After setting up your Maven security and Maven settings, you can install the whole project and run the tests using the above "production" profile with `mvn clean install -Pproduction`.
 This will generate the ".war" files that you can deploy in Tomcat or other Java container.
 You have to set up the JNDI credentials in Tomcat (conf/context.xml), matching the "eva.evapro.datasource" and "eva.evapro.jdbc.url" properties.

-If you don't need to build dgva-server, you can do `mvn clean install -pl '!dgva-server'` to build the ".war" files of all the other modules only.
+If you don't need to build dgva-server, you can build the ".war" files for the rest of the modules running `mvn clean install -pl '!dgva-server'`.

 Testing